 Life is more like wrestling than dancing; it must be ready to keep its feet against all onsets however unexpected.
 Meditations, Book VII

 Marcus Aurelius used philosophy as a form of self- therapy and guide in everyday life.
 This was similar to forms of Cognitive Behavioral Therapy in use today.
-From a young age, like the ancient Spartans, he sought to train his will by taking on voluntary physical and mental austerity, believing in the importance of developing his character through the use of self-discipline and rational thought.
+From an early age, like the ancient Spartans, he sought to train his will by taking on voluntary physical and mental austerity, believing in the importance of developing his character through the use of self-discipline and rational thought.
 The idea was to elevate reason over our reflexive instincts and to reign in our more destructive urges.
 Not any and every pleasure was to be indulged- rather the rational person would consider the outcome of giving in to one’s desires and reign in and distract those wants that were considered harmful.
 Inspired by Plato’s example of the philosopher-king in the Republic, Marcus sought to embody the traits of a just and wise person.

 From a young age, Marcus had chosen to sleep on a narrow hard cot and to wear the coarse woolen garments of the wandering philosophers.
-When as a young teen he had been adopted as the Emperor Hadrian’s grandson and was moved to the palace, he had regretted being surrounded by all the plush luxuries.
+When as a teen he had been adopted as the Emperor Hadrian’s grandson and was moved to the palace, he had regretted being surrounded by all the plush luxuries.
 When emperor, and faced with a budget deficit, rather than raise taxes on the people, he had chosen to auction off some of the royal treasures.
 At every stage, Marcus Aurelius had been cautious not to grow dependent on the comforts of lavish living.
 In his diaries he comments on the process of confronting one’s self: